Page Contributor(s): Helmuth Dekkers, Netherlands

-It’s all about the road and the experience - the road itself is a visual marvel.
+It’s all about the road and the experience -- the road itself is a visual marvel.

-There are a couple of forks in the road that can cause slight confusion, so it is best to have a gps map loaded or hard copy map or directions with you if you are new to the climb and don’t have anyone with Gotthard Pass with you.
-There is an initial set of 12 switchbacks between miles 1-4, but the famous set are further up the old road with 24 during a 2.2 miles 6.9% segment (miles 4.9 to 7.1).
+There are a couple of forks in the road that can cause slight confusion, so it is best to have a GPS map loaded or a hard copy map or directions with you if you are new to the climb and don’t have anyone familiar with Gotthard Pass with you.
+There is an initial set of 12 switchbacks between miles 1-4, but the famous set are further up the old road, with 24 switchbacks during a 2.2 mile 6.9% segment (through miles 4.9 to 7.1).

-The climb: 7.8 miles gaining 2,870’ at 7.15% average grade - steepest ¼ mile is 8.4%, ½ mile 3.2%, 1 mile 8% and 2.5 miles 7.4% (in other words, it is a consistent grade throughout).
+The climb itself is 7.8 miles, gaining 2,870’, at 7.15% average grade.
+The steepest quarter-mile is 8.4%, half-mile is 3.2%, one mile is 8%, and 2.5 miles is 7.4%.
+In other words, it is a consistent grade throughout.

-The hairpins and cobbles make this a world class bucket list climb; the cobbles are well maintained
+The hairpins and cobbles make this a world class bucket list climb; the cobbles are well maintained.

 We are also treated to rangeland cattle and a couple waterfalls along this fairly brief climb.